Balkghar/dai-lab-http-infrastructure/README.md

 ## Docker compose

 The project uses docker-compose to deploy the different components based on their respective Dockerfiles.
 The stack is named `dai-lab-http`.
 The [docker-compose](./docker-compose.yaml) file is located at the root of the project.

 The following services are defined:

 - `web`: the static website.
 Runs on port 80.
+Accessible at [localhost](localhost)
 - `mongo`: the MongoDB database.
 Runs on port 27017.
 - `mongo-seed`: a service that seeds the database with some initial data found in the [db](./db) directory.
 - `api`: the RESTful API.
 Runs on port 7000.
+Accessible at [localhost/api](localhost/api)
+- `traefik`: the reverse proxy.
+Runs on port 8080.
+Accessible at [localhost:8080](localhost:8080).

 To run the project while rebuilding the images, use this command: